-The Port's total Real Estate operating revenue was \$2,240,679 in FY2021, compared to \$2,121,954 in FY2021.

-The Port generates revenue from a 5 acre parcel it owns off Port on Edison Road in Oxnard that nets \$311,650 in revenue from WW to support Subaru business coming through the Port.
+The Port's total Real Estate operating revenue was \$2,611,273 in FY2022, compared to \$2,240,679 in FY2021.
+The Port generates revenue from a five-acre parcel it owns off port on Edison Road in Oxnard that nets \$305,854 in revenue from WW to support Subaru business coming through the Port.

-The Port also owns a 100% membership in Ventura County Railway Company, LLC which derives its revenue from leases of property that investment asset owns on Market Street, as well as from the lease of the track to the railroad operator, Genesee & Wyoming.
-The asset yields approximately \$310,000 in investments revenue annually.
-The tenants on Market Street would have generated \$57,360 in rent, but due to challenges COVID rents have been slower in payment, but all rents would have been received.
-Some tenants were able to attain stimulus grants from Ventura County to help with the rent payments.
+The Port also owns a 100 percent membership in Ventura County Railway Company, LLC, which derives its revenue from property leases from an investment property it owns on Market Street, as well as, from the lease of the VCRC tracks to the railroad operator, Genesee & Wyoming.
+This yields approximately \$350,000 in investment revenue annually.
+The tenants of the Market Street property should have generated \$57,360 in rent, but due to challenges related to COVID, rents were paid slower than usual.
+All rents are now up to date.
+In this regard, some tenants were able to attain stimulus grants from Ventura County to help with rent.